THIS PAGE UPDATED 1.6.22

 What is the HCS 2021-22 COVID playbook and where do I find it?

 The Henry County Schools 2021-2022 School Year COVID-19 Playbook shows how our district is responding to Keep Henry Healthy and safe during the COVID-19 pandemic.
 With student and staff safety foremost in our planning, we have developed proven mitigation strategies to ensure that in-person learning in Henry County is one of the safest and most encouraging environments in which kids can thrive.
-You can locate the playbooks by clicking this link.
+You view the COVID Playbook here.

 Where do I find the school supply lists?